Disaster Recovery Plan

 6. Reporting, documentation and tidying up

-Once the problem has been resolved, the customer success manager will provide a written account for affected customers and Delib reference.
+Once the problem has been resolved, we will provide a written account for affected customers and for Delib's future reference.
 This will include:

 When?
 All of this should happen within 1 working day of the resolution of the issue.